 Warning, a true shabby chic look has a distinctly feminine look that is unlikely to appeal to the male gender.
 So unless you live alone, or the man in your life is extremely generous or oblivious to his surroundings, you may want to avoid shabby chic altogether.
 But if you do decide to go for it, go for the gusto by placing all white furniture and accessories in an all white interior, then distress the paint, fray the edges, and generally give your room that lived-in cottage look.
 If you grow tired of the all white theme, you can add a bit of color with cabbage roses and pink and green paint.
 Just make sure you keep the distressed look intact, even when repainting furniture or picture frames, or recovering pillows or lampshades.

-The country look has evolved.
+The country look has evolved, and not just the American toilet brand.
 Previously, American Country took its cues from English furniture styles, dependent upon the romantic look complete with pastel colors and frills.
 Today, American Country is more likely to mix traditional pieces with modern and contemporary furniture, but the baskets, quilts and red, white and blue color theme still provide the underlying essence of American Country decorating.

 The Lodge Look